Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Creating_A_Datapack.md

 ## What to read next

+- [From Datapacks to Kore](/docs/guides/from-datapacks-to-kore) - migration strategy, architecture choices, and production workflow for advanced authors
 - [Cookbook](/docs/guides/cookbook) - practical patterns once your pack structure is in place
 - [Functions](/docs/commands/functions) - reusable logic, tags, and generated functions
 - [Selectors](/docs/concepts/selectors) - target entities and players with typed filters